Calcipotriene (On the skin)

 Cream, Foam, Liquid, Ointment

-- Wash your hands with soap and water before and after using this medicine.If the skin on your hands is being treated with the medicine, only wash the skin that is not affected.
+- Wash your hands with soap and water before and after you use this medicine.If the skin on your hands is being treated with the medicine, only wash the skin that is not affected.

 - Cream or ointment: Apply a thin layer to the red, scaly patches on your skin.
 Rub it in gently until it disappears into the skin.
 Do not get any medicine on your face or in your eyes.